-Response: Although other researchers have separately investigated JOL reactivity in mixed vs. pure lists, different directional associates, and in metacognitive and non-metacognitive judgments, the present study marks the first attempt at combining each of these individual lines of research into a single, unified manuscript.
+Response: Although other researchers have separately investigated JOL reactivity in mixed vs. pure lists, different directional associates, and in metacognitive and non-metacognitive judgments, the present study marks the first attempt at combining each of these individual lines of research into a single, unified study.
 As such, we investigate two types of judgments (JOLs vs. Frequency judgments), two list types (mixed vs. pure) and three types of paired associates (forward, backward, and symmetrical).

 In addition to the key points you have highlighted above (e.g., reactivity occurs for related pairs in both list types, for both judgment types, and for all related pair types, regardless of associative direction), the present study provides more compelling evidence that pure list reactivity patterns mirror those observed in mixed lists.
 Previous research has shown mixed results, with some studies (e.g., Tauber and Witherby, 2019) finding reactivity for pure, related lists, while others (e.g., Janes et al., 2018) showed no reactivity on pure lists, regardless of pair relatedness.
 We also note, that while Tauber and Witherby used showed reactivity on a pure related list, they were primarily interested in whether reactivity effects would be observed in older adults (relative to young adults).
 Further, Tauber and Witherby’s participants only studied related word pairs.
 Thus, the changed-goal hypothesis could not be assessed using their design.
 We have updated the language on pg.
 8 to clarify this point.
 As you note, there is indeed value in replication, especially when comparatively little research has been completed on a topic.
 Thus, the present adds to the growing body of literature indicating that JOLs are reactive on related pairs, and that this reactivity is not contingent on list composition.

 Finally, you are correct that, to our knowledge, Experiments 2 and 3 provide the first reactivity studies in which traditional forward associates are replaced with backward (Experiment 2) or symmetrical paired associates (Experiment 3).
 This is important, as it provides further evidence that relatedness cues between cue and target (or target and cue in the case of backward pairs) encourage participants engage in relational encoding at study (see Maxwell & Huff, 2022).
 Thus, these related pairs still show a memory improvement relative to unrelated pairs, in which relatedness cues are not readily available at test.
 We have updated the General Discussion on pg.
-28 to reflect this novel contribution.
+28 to reflect this additional novel contribution.

 Minor Comments